LIMITED TIME ONLY: Get Free Shipping on orders over $75 with code FREESHIP

 Key Takeaways: It is a myth that you can avoid heavy metals by just buying organic foods or cooking at home.
 The most common source is soil, including soil from organic farms.
 Other potential sources include artificial additives and certain manufacturing processes.

 Soil is the most common pathway.
 Many heavy metals still make their way to plants even in organic soil.
 That’s because contaminated water run-off, not pesticides, are the common cause of metals in soil.
 Foods take up metals like lead and arsenic from the soil and water.
-Some foods, like rice, are especially efficient at pulling heavy metals from the soil.
+Some foods are especially efficient at pulling heavy metals from the soil.
+Consumers are also exposed to heavy metals through other routes, including the trace amounts in air and contaminated water.

-According to the 2021 Congressional Report, the use of certain artificial additives, such as a fortified vitamin mix, was linked to high heavy metal results in baby food products.
-The report recommended that companies regularly test their final products to minimize this risk
+According to the 2021 Congressional Report, the use of certain artificial additives was linked to high heavy metal results in baby food products.
+The report recommended that companies regularly test their final products to minimize this risk.

 Contaminants are caused by contaminated cooking water, metals used in the food processing equipment (especially older equipment), over-processing, and overheating certain foods.
 In other words, how your baby’s food is made is as important as what it is made of.